 The nominating and corporate governance committee reviews candidates and makes recommendations of nominees for the board of directors.
 The nominating and corporate governance committee also is responsible for considering and making recommendations to the board of directors concerning the appropriate size, functions and needs of the board of directors and to ensure compliance with the Code of Conduct.
 As part of its duties, the nominating and corporate governance committee will consider individuals who are properly proposed by shareholders to serve on the board of directors in accordance with laws and regulations established by the SEC and The NASDAQ Global Market, our bylaws and applicable corporate law, and make recommendations to the board of directors regarding such individuals based on the established criteria for members of our board.
-The nominating and corporate governance committee are M. Kathleen Behrens (Chairperson), Anthony Chase and Gil Price.
+The nominating and corporate governance committee may consider in the future whether our company should adopt a more formal policy regarding shareholder nominations.
+The current members of the nominating and corporate governance committee are M. Kathleen Behrens (Chairperson), Anthony Chase and Gil Price.